DrEmpiricism/Optimize-Offline/docs/Optimize-Offline-help.md

 ```

 ### -WindowsApps
-Removes Provisioned Windows App Packages (.appx) selectively or automatically.
+Selectively or automatically deprovisions Windows Apps and removes their associated provisioning packages (.appx or .appxbundle).
 The acceptable values for this parameter are: Select, Whitelist and All.

-- **Select**: Populates and outputs a Gridview list of all Provisioned App Packages for selective removal.
+- **Select**: Populates and outputs a Gridview list of all Provisioned Windows App Packages for selective removal.
-- **Whitelist**: Automatically removes all Provisioned App Packages NOT found in the AppxWhiteList.json file.
+- **Whitelist**: Automatically removes all Provisioned Windows App Packages NOT found in the AppxWhiteList.json file.
-- **All**: Automatically removes all Provisioned App Packages found in the image.
+- **All**: Automatically removes all Provisioned Windows App Packages found in the image.

 ```yaml
 Type: String